strvcom/ios-dependency-injection/README.md

 - [x] Register and resolve a shared instance
 - [x] Register and resolve a new instance
 - [x] Register an instance with an identifier
-- [x] Register an instance with arguments
+- [x] Register an instance with an argument
 - [x] Convenient property wrapper
 - [ ] SPM package
+- [ ] Register an instance with multiple arguments
 - [ ] Container hierarchy
 - [ ] Thread-safety